sa06840/ImageCaptioningConvNeXt/README.md

     There is a single GPU training scrput (train.py) and a multi-GPU training script (trainMultiGPU.py).
 The file test.py evaluates the provided models and returns the test loss and BLEU scores.

-6. Caption.py is run locally to generate a caption and attention map for a sample image using a trained model by providing the relevant paths.
+6. Caption.py is run locally to generate a caption and attention map for a sample image using a trained model by providing the relevant paths